os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/mutex.md

 Locks and semaphores:

 - What is the purpose of mutex locks?
-- If yoy had to make a choice between using a semaphore or a mutex to enforce mutex, what would you recommend and why?
+- If you had to make a choice between using a semaphore or a mutex to enforce mutex, what would you recommend and why?
 - How do you construct a spinlock using the atomic  `test-and-set` instruction?